Mental Health Jobs at Justice Resource Institute with Visa Sponsorship

 BASIC QUALIFICATIONS

-- Clinical interest in working with children/adolescents is required and familiarity with trauma informed models of treatment preferred.
+- Must have clinical experience working with adolescents, adults and families required; familiarity with trauma-informed models of treatment preferred.

 - Background and driving record checks will be performed.